Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Empirical Analysis

 \subsection{Impact of Seed Models and Cohort Size}

-In Figures~\ref{fig:ls-cohort} and \ref{fig:cv-cohort} we show that initializing FL with seed models significantly improves performance for both LS and CV (English, German, French), even with domain shift for the data on which the seed model is trained (e.g, using LS seed model for CV and vice-versa).
-Using seed model initialization for FL, we can achieve nearly optimal FL models within 2k central steps and moderate cohort sizes ($\geq 64$ for LS and $\geq 128$ for CV): their performance is on par with the centrally trained models.
-Larger cohorts consistently improve the outcomes within 2k central steps; this is expected as increasing the cohort size directly increases the amount of data processed during the training.
-Even without seed model initialization, the resulting FL models are competitive with centrally trained models given a large enough cohort size.
+In Figures~\ref{fig:ls-cohort} and \ref{fig:cv-cohort} we show that initializing FL with seed models instead of randomly significantly decrease word error rate (WER) for both LS and CV (all languages), even with domain shift for the seed model training (e.g, using LS seed model for CV and vice-versa).
+Using seed model initialization for FL, we can almost close the gap between central and FL trainings within 2k central steps and moderate cohort sizes: $\geq 64$ ($\geq 128$) for LS (CV).
+Larger cohorts consistently improve the outcomes within 2k central steps -- increasing the cohort size directly increases the amount of seen data.
+Even without seed models, FL is competitive with central models given a large enough cohort size.

 Increasing the amount of data for seed model training improves the trained FL models regardless of whether the data come from the same domain or not (e.g. compare \textit{CV-en-train-05} seed vs. \textit{CV-en-train-10} seed or \textit{LS-100} seed vs. \textit{LS-960} seed on \textit{CV-en-train} in Figure~\ref{fig:cv-cohort}).
-In fact, the use of seed models trained on considerably more data from another domain can outperform the use of seed models trained on less data from the same domain: the results on \textit{CV-en-train} with a \textit{LS-960} seed model are better than the results with a \textit{CV-en-train-10} seed model on \textit{CV-en-train-90}.
-We show additional results in Appendix~\ref{section-partially-trained-models}, Table~\ref{table-seed-model-quality}, with the seed models trained for smaller number of steps: the better the seed models, the better the final FL models.
-The gap between FL models with different seed models decreases as the cohort size increases because the latter directly increases the amount of data processed during FL training.
+In fact, the use of seed models trained on considerably more data from another domain can outperform the use of seed models trained on less data from the same domain: the results on \textit{CV-en-train} with a \textit{LS-960} seed model are better than the results with a \textit{CV-en-train-10} seed model on \textit{CV-en-train-90} (see more ablations in Appendix~\ref{section-partially-trained-models}, Table~\ref{table-seed-model-quality}).
+The gap between FL models with different seed models decreases as the cohort size increases -- the latter directly increases seen data in FL training.

-In~Figures~\ref{fig:ls-cohort} and~\ref{fig:cv-cohort} we use the same LR and LR decay schedule for all seed models regardless of the cohort size or the data used to train the seed model.
-However, optimal hyper-parameters like the learning rate are likely to depend on the quality of the seed model and cohort size.
-Thus, the results could likely be further improved by tuning the LR and its decay schedule for each cohort size and seed model separately.
-Furthermore, we can improve models by longer training exceeding 2k central steps as shown in ablations in Appendix~\ref{section-4k-runs}, Table~\ref{table-cv-4k}.